pretix/pretix-docs/docs/tutorial/continuous-operation/products.md

 We will name the new quota `Sticker Black`, unselect "Sticker - Purple" from the list of products and select "Sticker - Black" instead.
 Finally, we will click :btn:Save: and repeat the same process for the glitter color, adjusting the total capacity as needed.

-We will now navigate back to the "Products" page, open the "Sticker" product and click on the :btn:Variations: tab.
+We will now navigate back to the "Products" page, open the "Sticker" product and click the :btn:Variations: tab.
 There should be no more yellow boxes warning us that we need to add the product and variants to a quota before we can sell them.

 ## Conclusion

 We have created all the tickets and other products that we are planning to sell in our shop, sorted them into categories, and added them to quotas.
-In the next step, we are going to create dates for which our customers can buy those products.
+In the next step, we are going to create [dates](dates.md) for which our customers can buy those products.